The Ultimate Guide to the Nuremberg Christmas Market, Germany

 When to Visit

-The best time to visit the Nuremberg Christmas Market is in the months of November and December.
+The best time to visit the Nuremberg Christmas Market is in early December.
 Of course, if you’re not too bothered about the Christmas markets and you want to see the city of Nuremberg, summer is also a great choice.

 It’s a busy time of year in Nuremberg with both locals and tourists alike.
 If you prefer to explore the markets with fewer crowds make sure to head to the Nuremberg Christmas market in November rather than closer to Christmas.

-Nuremberg Christmas markets 2022 official dates are 24th November – 24th December.
+Nuremberg Christmas Market’s 2024 official dates are 29th November – 24th December 2024.
 The market is open daily from 10 am until 9 pm.
 On Christmas Eve it’s open until 2 pm.

 Where is the Nuremberg Christmas Market?